sdr-enthusiasts/docker-adsbhub/README.md

 This container pulls ModeS/BEAST information from a host or container providing ModeS/BEAST data, and sends data to ADSBHub.

+Thanks go to [fredclausen](https://github.com/fredclausen) for developing the original image.

 ## Supported tags and respective Dockerfiles

 * `latest` (`master` branch, `Dockerfile`)